Article

 3. Encouraging diversity and inclusion

-The cybersecurity sector would also have much to gain by promoting greater diversity and inclusion, and opening its doors to profiles that are representative of society: young people who are far from employment, people with disabilities, candidates from very diverse social and geographical backgrounds, profiles undergoing professional retraining, etc. This openness would help to raise the profile of cyber issues within society as a whole, away from the clichés of the hooded geek and the sacrosanct engineering degree, neither of which reflect the reality and diversity of cybersecurity professions.
+The cybersecurity sector would also have much to gain by promoting greater diversity and inclusion, and opening its doors to profiles that are representative of society: young people far from employment, people with disabilities, candidates from a wide range of social and geographical backgrounds, profiles undergoing professional retraining, etc. This openness would help to raise the profile of cyber issues within society as a whole, far from the clichés of the hooded geek and the sacrosanct engineering degree, neither of which reflect the realities of the job.
+This openness would help to raise the profile of cyber issues within society as a whole, away from the clichés of the hooded geek and the sacrosanct engineering degree, neither of which reflect the reality and diversity of cybersecurity professions.

 In concrete terms, what is OverSOC doing to raise the profile of the cybersecurity professions?